-On January 1, 2016, the Encouragement of Research, Development and Technological Innovation Law, 5744-1984 (the "Research Law", as amended"), was enacted, which amended the Encouragement of Industrial Research and Development Law, 1984.
-Under the Research Law development programs that meet specified criteria and are approved by a governmental committee of the Authority are generally eligible for grants of up to 50% of the project's expenditures, as determined by the research committee, in exchange for the payment of royalties from the sale of products developed as part of the programs under which the grants were given.
+On January 1, 2016, the Encouragement of Research, Development and Technological Innovation Law, 5744-1984 (the "Research Law", as amended), was enacted, which amended the Encouragement of Industrial Research and Development Law, 1984.
+Under the Research Law development programs that meet specified criteria and are approved by a the IIA are generally eligible for grants of up to 50% of the project's expenditures, as determined by the IIA, in exchange for the payment of royalties from the sale of products developed as part of the programs under which the grants were given.

-Regulations under the Research Law, as amended generally provide for the payment of royalties to the Authority of 3-6% on sales of products and services derived from a technology developed using these grants until 100% of the dollar-linked grant is repaid.
+The Company received grants from the IIA.
+Regulations under the Research Law, as amended generally provide for the payment of royalties to the IIA of 3-6% on sales of products and services derived from a technology developed using these grants until 100% of the dollar-linked grant is repaid.
 Our obligation to pay these royalties is contingent on our actual sale of such products and services.
 In the absence of such sales, no payment of such royalties is required.
-Effective for grants received from the Authority under programs approved after January 1, 1999, the outstanding balance of the grants will be subject to interest at a rate equal to the 12 month LIBOR applicable to dollar deposits that is published on the first business day of each calendar year in which the program has been approved.
+Effective for grants received from the IIA under programs approved after January 1, 1999, the outstanding balance of the grants will be subject to interest at a rate equal to the 12 month LIBOR applicable to dollar deposits that is published on the first business day of each calendar year in which the program has been approved.
 Following the full repayment of all the outstanding liabilities in connection with such grants, including the accrued interest thereof, there is no further liability for such royalties.
-However, even the repayment of such liabilities in full, we will remain subject to the limitations set forth under the Research Law, including on the sale, transfer or assignment outside of Israel of know-how developed as part of the programs under which the grants were given.
+However, even after the repayment of such liabilities in full, we will remain subject to the limitations set forth under the Research Law, including inter alia on the sale, transfer or assignment outside of Israel of know-how developed as part of the programs under which the grants were given.
+Grant recipients are required to notify the IIA of events enumerated in the Research Law.

-The terms of the grants under the Research Law, also require that generally the manufacture of products developed as part of the programs under which the grants were given, be undertaken in Israel.
-However, under the regulations pursuant to the Research Law, the manufacturing may be undertaken outside of Israel, assuming we receive prior approval from the Authority for the foreign manufacturing, which approval is given in special circumstances upon the fulfillment of certain conditions.
-If we receive that approval and manufacture outside of Israel we may be required to pay increased royalties.
+The terms of the grants under the Research Law also require that generally the manufacture of products developed as part of the programs under which the grants were given be undertaken in Israel.
+However, under the regulations pursuant to the Research Law, the manufacturing may be undertaken outside of Israel, assuming we receive prior approval from the IIA for the foreign manufacturing, which approval is given in special circumstances upon the fulfillment of certain conditions.
+If we receive that approval and manufacture outside of Israel, we may be required to pay increased royalties.
 The increase in royalties depends upon the extent of the manufacturing volume that is performed outside of Israel, as follows:

-Extent of manufacturing volume outside of Israel Royalties to the Authority as a percentage of grant
+Extent of manufacturing volume outside of Israel Royalties to the Chief Scientist as a percentage of grant

 Less than 50% 120%

 between 50% and 90% 150%

 90% and more 300%

-Despite the general approval requirement, a transfer outside of Israel of up to 10% of the manufacturing rights will not require the approval of the Authority, but rather a notification to the Authority, which may block such transfer within 30 days.
+Despite the general approval requirement, a transfer outside of Israel of up to 10% of the manufacturing rights will not require the approval of the IIA, but rather a notification to the IIA, which may block such transfer within 30 days.